Rosemary Roasted Chicken with Delicious Gravy

 Ingredients

-• 2 carrots, peeled and cut into large pieces
+- 2 carrots, peeled and cut in half

-• 1 parsnip, peeled and into large pieces
+- 1 parsnip, peeled and cut in half

 Instructions